EnviDat/gcnet-frontend/Readme.md

 # TODOs
-- GIT repository erstellen auf http://gitlab.wsl.ch/
-- Add elevation information on hover
+OK GIT repository erstellen auf http://gitlab.wsl.ch/ OK Add elevation information on hover
-- Refactor PHP -> Javascript
+Not necessary Refactor PHP -> Javascript
-- Drop-down with list of stations
+OK Update all data according this list: https://www.wsl.ch/gcnet/stations OK Drop-down with list of stations
-- Add all stations in JSON file -> see data from Ionut below and data from Dominik Haas
+OK Add all stations in JSON file -> see data from Ionut below and data from Dominik Haas OK Dark theme
+OK A link to all stations: https://www.envidat.ch/gui/gcnet/index_all_stations.html OK onlick link to station from map
+- branding / licencing am charts
 - Test everything on IE